ratneshmaurya/AIRBNB_TRAVEL_WEBSITE/README.md

-# Fully Responsive Airbnb Travel Website beginner (mainly the frontend parts)
+# Fully Responsive Airbnb Travel Website beginner (consists of two pages "home-page" and "explore-page")
 ## Click here for demo- https://ratneshmaurya.github.io/AIRBNB_TRAVEL_WEBSITE/
+### "NOTE- It's mainly a frontend part till yet, I will try to add backend soon in future."
-### Hope u will like it ☺️🤗-----------
+### Hope u will like it ☺️🤗.

 # Getting Started with Create React App